-In evaluating the new construction according the principles cited in previous reviews and the 2007 cultural landscape report, the new building would have minimal visual impact from many vantage points inside the property.
+In evaluating the new construction according the principles cited in previous reviews and the cultural landscape report, the new building would have minimal visual impact from many vantage points inside the property.
 It would have no visibility from the mansion, and only be glimpsed at the visual terminus of the service road in the same view shed with the historic dependency buildings.
-While quite different in architectural character and materials, the building as it would face the new plaza would be generally compatible in size and height with the carriage house that it would face, and with further refinement of the surface skin, its scale and relationship with the more traditionally styled buildings around it could result in a clearly differentiated but compatible relationship.
+While quite different in architectural character and materials, the building as it would face the plaza would be compatible in size and height with the adjacent carriage house, and its scale and relationship with the more traditionally styled buildings around it could result in a clearly differentiated but compatible relationship.